pythonindia/inpycon-blog/content/blog/2023/venue-announcement.md

 We are working on getting the best deals for you.
 We will be announcing the details soon.

+In the meantime, if you would like to share accommodations with your fellow attendees, feel free to start a discussion on the [wg/accommodation Stream on Zulip](https://pyconindia.zulipchat.com/#narrow/stream/403768-wg.2Faccommodation)

 #### Important Dates

 - Conference Dates: **29th September - 2nd October 2023**